-If you're an IT services executive with an ambitious growth imperative' over the next three years you're likely to be among the:

-- 1. 76% of executives looking to grow acquisitively, either mostly by acquisition (29%), or equally between organic and acquisitive strategies (47%). - 2.
-42% that use an independent third party, or you may be a company "with an internal M&A operation that puts the intermediary route as the most effective source of deals."
+If you're an IT services executive with an ambitious growth imperative over the next three years, you're likely to be among the 76% of executives looking to grow acquisitively, either mostly by acquisition (29%), or equally between organic and acquisitive strategies (47%).

-Revenue Rocket is just such an independent third party, having successfully negotiated more than 140 M&A deals, and hundreds of independent valuations over the past 15 years.
+The difficult process of a merger or acquisition is why IT Services executives, of all shapes and sizes, have engaged Revenue Rocket to help create growth strategies in a fluid industry.
+We have successfully negotiated more than 220 M&A deals, and hundreds of independent valuations over the past 19 years.
 We're often asked by prospective clients to provide them with an overview of the process we use for companies looking to acquire an IT services firm, and this is it.

-As a preface, we have to be clear in setting expectations.
-M&A has often been called one of the most unnatural acts of a business.
+We have to be clear in setting expectations.
+An acquisition has often been called one of the most unnatural acts of a business.
 It's a lengthy, time-consuming process that can get a bit unnerving at times, but when done right it can the catalyst that drives business.
-You should also know that "On average, buyers look at 100 opportunities to close one deal, and they reject a high percentage of opportunities very early, with only 18% reaching the NDA stage, 4% reaching the LOI stage and 1% reaching the end of due diligence."
+You should also know that "On average, buyers look at a 100 opportunities to close one deal, and they reject a high percentage of opportunities very early, with only 18% reaching the NDA stage, 4% reaching the LOI stage and 1% reaching the end of due diligence."
 With that said, let's get to the process.

-M&A Readiness Review: Getting your company to the point where it makes sense to do an M&A is half the battle.
-There are many inviolate conditions that have to be in place before considering an M&A. The
+M&A Readiness Review: Getting your company to the point where it makes sense to do a merger or acquisition is half the battle.
+There are many inviolate conditions that have to be in place before considering one.
+The Revenue Rocket M&A Readiness Review is designed to help executives determine how equipped they are for a merger or acquisition.
+It's our experience you are ready to buy when, among other considerations: